ember-learn/emberjs-contributors-workshop/README.md

 ## Quick links
 - [Ember.js Community Slack](https://ember-community-slackin.herokuapp.com/) to get help from #-team-learning
 - [The Ember.js Times](https://www.emberjs.com/blog/) to see recent calls to action
+- [Help Wanted dashboard](https://infallible-hermann-2e1071.netlify.com) - An easy way to browse issues that need a volunteer.
+Early alpha, feedback welcome!

 ## Pre-Work for EmberConf Contributor's Workshop

 Hi!
-Thanks for participating in the Ember.js Contributor’s Workshop!
+Thanks for participating in an Open Source Contributor’s Workshop!

 First of all, contributions come in many forms - writing articles, asking questions, opening PRs or Issues, helping other people out - so thank you for whatever you do!